A new baby will turn your world upside down — and not just for weeks, but for months to come.

 Most parents tend to get caught up in all the stresses of a new baby, but the most important thing is to remain calm and breathe.
-Babies are sensitive to their parents’ distress.
+Babies are sensitive to their parents’ energy.

 Try to keep things in perspective.
-Remember, this phase too shall pass.
+Remember, this phase will pass.
 Sometimes talking to your partner, family members, a pediatrician or even attending a support group can help you de-stress and remind you you’re not alone.

 “There is more than 1 way to parent a baby, and what works for one family may not necessarily work for yours,” said Dr. Raizman.
 “Step back and realize you’re doing a great job!”

 “Babies tend to take up 100 percent of a parent’s energy, and sometimes we as parents tend to lose ourselves in our infants,” said Dr. Raizman.

 She suggests when your baby gets a little older, plan a girls’ lunch or a date night with your partner so you can reconnect with yourself and your loved ones.
 Even though it may be hard to leave baby behind, it’s important to restore balance in your life.
 That way, you’ll come back feeling refreshed and ready to tackle baby’s daily challenges.

 If you are looking for a primary care office near you, meet our pediatricians.